01-edu/public/docs/reviews.md

 Each user has to :

 - **check** the code of the other one on Gitea. **You must add your reviewer as contributor in your repository so he/she can see your code**.
-- **bet** if it is going to fail or succeed in the Review interface
+- **bet** if it is going to fail or succeed in the Review interface.
-- **run** his own exercise in the Review interface to give a result to compare with the bet, and state if it was right or wrong
+- **run** his own exercise in the Review interface to give a result to compare with the bet, and state if it was right or wrong.

 ## Usage